|Warplanes of the Second World War preserved in Saudi Arabia

 de Havilland DHC-1 Chipmunk Mk.
 10, RSAF (Serial No. 600).
 This trainer entered service with the RSAF in 1956 as a replacement for the de Havilland DH 82 Tiger Moth biplane.
 Indoors.

-Douglas DC-3, painted to represent the aircraft given by President Franklin D. Roosevelt to King Ibn Saud in 1945.
+Douglas DC-3, painted to represent the aircraft given by President Franklin D. Roosevelt to King Ibn Saud for use as his personal transport in 1945.

-Douglas DC-4, RSAF (Serial No. 450).
+Douglas C-54 Skymaster, RSAF (Serial No. 450).
 Five of these transport aircraft were delivered to the RSAF in the 1950s.

 Lockheed C-130 Hercules, RSAF (Serial No. 460).
 The Hercules entered service with the RSAF in 1965, with 42 aircraft still on duty.